Keva Bethel: Death and legacy

 Bethel died from ovarian cancer on 15 February 2011 in Nassau, eight days after her brother.
 She is remembered for her contributions to the development of education in the Bahamas and particularly to the University of the Bahamas.
+In 2012, the University of The Bahamas renamed the university administration building as the "Keva M. Bethel Building" in honor of her advocacy for the Bahamian government to invest in national education.